google/security-research/kernelctf/rules.md

 If a patch commit fixes multiple vulnerabilities (e.g. by backporting a new version of a component to the stable tree), we assume the root cause is the same and we consider further submissions (for the same target) as duplicates.

 If the same vulnerability is fixed in multiple patch commits (e.g. in commit A in the mainline tree and separately in commit B in the stable tree), then we still consider it as the same vulnerability, thus making further submissions (for the same target) duplicates.

+Minimum 10% stability (if not specified otherwise) is required for all targets.
+Stability is measured by the [exploit_repro Github Action](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-submission-verification.yaml) which should report `Reliability: 10%` or better in the `Reproduction summary` (after a sane amount of re-runs if needed).

 The "novel techniques" category is an exception from these rules, as in that category we are rewarding the technique, so you can target already exploited vulnerabilities.